sadasant/sadasant/source/2014-04-05-xmacro-tasks-automation.md

 Fair enough, you now know a way of recording and replaying macros in X, and it's also very easy to edit.
 Now let's make it more practical.

-## A use-case
+## An use-case

-Let's define a use-case:
+Let's define an use-case:

->   I, as a user, want to be able to open a new tab in tmux, and to cd to the
+>   I, as an user, want to be able to open a new tab in tmux, and to cd to the
 >   directory in which my current active file in vim is located.

 To follow the process as I'm going to do, you'll need to have changed the